-Eponymous Wine was founded by long time Napa winemaker Robert Pepi (Bob).
+Eponymous Wine was founded by long time Napa Valley based winemaker Robert Pepi (Bob).
 Eponymous means “given as a name, or giving one’s name to something” and as Bob likes to say this name is “a play on words by one who is unable to use his family name on his own bottle of wine”.

 The Mt.
 Veeder vineyard has a history of producing excellent Cabernet Franc; it can be difficult to find premium hillside vineyards in the valley for this variety.
 Bob recognized early on the potential for this vineyard and locked up the fruit in a longer term contract.

-We then tried the current release, the 2004 vintage.
+We then tried the current release at the time of our visit with Bob, the 2004 vintage.
 It is always interesting to see how each component taken by itself does not have the power and richness found in the final wine.
 The 2004 Eponymous MacAllister Mt.
 Veeder Vineyard Red Meritage is a very elegant and polished wine.
 It is smooth on the palate; the Cabernet Franc really helps complement the other varieties – with plenty of fruit immediately showing.
 The finish is long with well-structured tannins.
 Touches of chocolate and rhubarb round out this complex palate.

-The total production of Eponymous is about 1200 cases, however the wines are distributed in very select markets in about 25 states.
-With over 50 harvests under his belt Bob has a rich perspective on wine making.
-We often find some of our most educational wine knowledge is from spending several hours with veteran winemakers such as Bob.
+With over 50 harvests under his belt Bob has a rich and well-rounded perspective on wine making.
+We often find some of our most educational hours are from spending time with veteran winemakers such as Bob.

-You can find the wine locally at Whole Foods in the town of Napa.
+Total production of Eponymous is about 1200 cases, however the wines are distributed in very select markets in about 25 states.
+One can sometimes find the wine locally at Whole Foods in the city of Napa or at the Napa General Store where select vintages are available for tastings and for sale.
 Visitors to the valley used to be able to taste these wines at Napa Wine Co (in their Cult Room) but in early 2019 this tasting room has been converted to exclusive tastings of the Ghost Block wines.

 NOTE: this review has been identified as needing a major update.